-We look to build a supportive special needs community by connecting families and caregivers with one another.
+We look to build a supportive special needs/disability community by connecting families and caregivers in Hong Kong.

 Talks, Courses and Workshops

-We host expert speakers to enhance the knowledge and skillsets of parents/caregivers of children with special needs.
-We aim to keep our events relevant, engaging and well-priced, and we welcome your suggestions.
+We host expert speakers to enhance the knowledge and skillsets of parents/caregivers of children with special needs and disabilities.
+We also hold events that focus on caregiver wellbeing.
+We aim to keep our events relevant, engaging and reasonably-priced, and we welcome your suggestions.

 Knowledge and Information Sharing

-We help empower individuals and families to become advocates for their children and the special needs community by providing a platform for sharing information.
+We help empower individuals and families in Hong Kong to become advocates for their children and the special needs/disability community by providing a platform for sharing information.

 Who We Are

-SNNHK is an informal organisation with a volunteer committee working to coordinate all aspects of the group.
+SNNHK is a registered society with a volunteer committee working to coordinate all aspects of the group.
 Our volunteers meet regularly to plan a schedule of events throughout the year and help members connect.

 Larissa has been involved with the Parent’s Network and SNNHK since 2006, and has found the support, friendship and advice offered invaluable.
 Her teenage son has a mitochondrial disease that causes severe developmental delay, epilepsy and other chronic health conditions.